NBS logo

 Leaders should emphasize that employee rights are of material importance in the supply chain — that they’re not secondary to financial goals.
 (Remember, treating workers well will also benefit the company.)

-Legal compliance is the baseline for action, but progress on social sustainability requires more.
+Legal compliance is the baseline for action, but progress on social sustainability initiatives requires more.
 Think in terms of continual observation and improvement.

 Spence recommends that businesses prioritize three areas related to internal stakeholders:

-• Health and safety practices e.g. effective, comfortable and appropriate health and safety equipment for all.
+• Health and safety practices – e.g. effective, comfortable, and appropriate health and safety equipment for all.

-• Equality, diversity and inclusion e.g. equal employment opportunities and progression for all groups without prejudice.
+• Equality, diversity, and inclusion – e.g. equal employment opportunities and progression for all groups without prejudice.

-• Fair labor practices e.g. equal pay and working conditions, freedom of association, no coercion or harassment in the workplace.
+• Fair labor practices – e.g. equal pay and working conditions, freedom of association, no coercion or harassment in the workplace.

 At the same time, recognize that universal standards may not apply to your specific situation.
 Businesses can face different social sustainability expectations in different locations, over time, or as they grow.
-For example, in the United Kingdom, Small and Medium Enterprises face looser regulation on Modern Slavery than larger companies do.
+For example, in the United Kingdom, Small and Medium Enterprises (SMEs) face looser regulation on Modern Slavery than larger companies do.

 In communities, companies often seek to be “good neighbours”: cleaning up after themselves, looking after others in crisis, and contributing to general economic prosperity.
 For example, local football team the Montreal Alouettes worked with neighbors to address concerns over stadium expansion.
 NBS’s Community Engagement Workbook can provide a guide for this kind of effective collaboration.